 How Do I Know If My Reptile Has Worms?

-It causes terrible diarrhea and weightloss, as do most intestinal parasites, and does not produce a worm that you will see in the feces.
-This type of coccidia unfortunately doesn't offer a good outcome to most pet reptiles and typically cannot be seen under a normal microscope.
-If you or your vet suspects a Cryptosporidium infection a special test should be performed to check for it.
+It causes terrible diarrhea and weight loss, as do most intestinal parasites.
+It does not produce a worm that you will see in the feces.
+Infection with this type of coccidia protozoan does not offer a good outcome for most pet reptiles and typically cannot be seen under a normal microscope.
+If you or your vet suspects a cryptosporidium infection a special test should be performed to check for it.

-- PinwormsAlso known as the threadworm or seatworm, this is a common kind of nematode worm that you cannot see with the naked eye.
+Also known as the threadworm or seatworm, this is a common kind of nematode worm that you cannot see with the naked eye.
 It can be completely normal for your reptile to have pinworms since they typically contract them from eating infected mice or insects.
-Your vet may not treat your reptile for the pinworm infection unless it is causing a problem for your pet, such as a decrease in appetite or a fecal obstruction.
-People can also get these worms so it is always important to wash your hands after handling a reptile.
+Your vet may not treat your reptile for a pinworm infection unless it is causing a problem for your pet, such as a decrease in appetite or a fecal obstruction.
+People can also get these worms passed on to them through reptiles, so it is always important to wash your hands after handling a reptile.

 This is another microscopic parasite that is transmitted through contaminated drinking water.
 It will cause problems such as vomiting, diarrhea, lethargy, and even bloody stools.
 It can only be seen microscopically.

-- CoccidiaA very common parasite in pet reptiles, this protozoan does not always show up in fecal samples.
-It does not always shed eggs to visualize so it can be difficult to diagnose but can be safe for your reptile to have in small numbers.
+A very common parasite in pet reptiles, this protozoan does not always show up in fecal samples.
+It does not always shed eggs to visualize so it can be difficult to diagnose but can be safe for your reptile to have in small numbers (unless it is cryptosporidium, which is more serious).
 A stressful situation may cause it to overpopulate and cause an issue for your pet.

 These worms can actually be visualized in the feces of your reptile.
 They look like long spaghetti-like worms and are easily treated by your exotics vet.

-- HookwormsYou won't see these worms in your reptile's feces but they usually cause bloody stools due to the nature of the parasite.
+You will not see these worms in your reptile's feces but they usually cause bloody stools due to the nature of the parasite.
 These worms "hook" onto the lining of your reptile's intestines causing the blood you see in the stools.
-They are typically easily treated as well.
+They are typically easily treated.

 These little worms look like pieces of rice.
-They may be connected to form a worm or more commonly you may just see the rice-like segments of the worm in the stool.
-Like most other parasites they can cause weightloss.
+They may be connected to form a worm or, more commonly, you may just see the rice-like segments of the worm in the stool.
+Like most other parasites they can cause weight loss.

-- FlagellatesParasites like Giardia are a kind of flagellate.
+Parasites like giardia are a kind of flagellate.
 Reptiles can harbor many kinds of flagellates, most of which are normal in small amounts.
-But if your reptile is showing any symptoms of a parasitic infection your vet should prescribe a dewormer.
+But if your reptile is showing any symptoms of a parasitic infection, your vet should prescribe a dewormer.